 3. Saute the aromatics and spices

-- Saute some ginger slices, garlic cloves and white section of the scallion in the pan with some oil.
-When it becomes aromatic, add a medium-size onion that has cut into large chunks.
+- Saute some ginger slices, garlic cloves and white section of the scallion (spring onion) in the pan with some oil.
+When it becomes aromatic, add a medium-size onion that has been cut into large chunks.

 - Add the spices once the onion turns soft and translucent.
-The spices are cinnamon bark, bay leaves, star anise, dried orange peel, and dried chilies.
+The spices are cinnamon stick, bay leaves, star anise, dried orange peel, and dried chilies.
 You can also add some Sichuan peppercorns or black pepper to give it an extra kick.

 - Season with brown sugar, Shaoxing wine, light soy sauce, dark soy sauce, salt, chili bean paste, tomato paste.

-The chili bean paste and tomato paste adds a gorgeous hue to the beef.
-By now, you should start to smell the amazing aroma as a result of the intermingling of flavors of the spices and seasoning.
+The chili bean paste and tomato paste add a gorgeous hue to the beef.
+You should start to smell the fantastic aroma due to the intermingling of flavors of the spices and seasoning.

 - Dried chilies.
 Omit it if you can not take too spicy food.
 You can also add fresh red chili, but dried chili is spicier.
 (Caution: Dried chilies are very spicy!)